This page contains information for current students and their guiardians.

 Nordic International School provides an accident insurance for our students.
-If a student gets injured during school hours, the guardian must report to Länsförsäkringar.
+If a student gets injured during school hours, the guardian must report to Trygg-Hansa.
 Please remember to save receipts for all expenses.
-Also remember to document the accident together with Länsförsäkringar.
+Also remember to document the accident together with Trygg-Hansa.

 Range: During school hours and during the direct journey to and from the school.

-At Nordic International School all staff have the obligation to receive comments and complaints and convey them to the one who is in charge.
+At Nordic International School AB, all staff have the obligation to obtain comments and complaints and convey them to the person who is in charge.
 The principal is responsible for the school and the head office has an overall responsibility for the education.